NZXTCorp/web-integrations-docs/pages/index.md

   ### Development {% .jumbo %}

   > No external libaries required.
-Learn how the NZXT CAM will uses your application to display on Kraken.
+Learn how the NZXT CAM will uses your application to display on Kraken

   > [Learn more](/docs/browsers) {% .primary %}